Jamaica Inn (novel): Plot

-The vicar arrives at the inn, having received the note Mary left for him that afternoon, and offers her refuge for the night.
-The next day, Mary finds in his desk drawer a drawing by the vicar; she is shocked to see that he has drawn himself as a wolf while the members of his congregation have heads of sheep.
-The vicar returns and tells Mary that Jem was the one who informed on Joss.
-When he realises that she has seen the drawing, the vicar reveals that he was the true head of the wrecker gang and directly responsible for the murders of Joss and Patience.
-He then flees from the vicarage, taking Mary as his hostage under the threat of violence.
-The vicar explains that he sought enlightenment in the Christian Church but did not find it and instead found it in the practices of the ancient Druids.
-As they flee across the moor on horses to try to reach a ship to sail to Spain, Squire Bassat and Jem lead a search party with dogs that closes the gap, eventually coming close enough for Jem to shoot at the vicar, who throws himself off a cliff, and rescue Mary.
+The Rev. Davey arrives at the inn and tells Mary that Jem was the one who informed on Joss.
+The vicar also reveals that he is the true head of the wrecker gang and directly responsible for the murders of Joss and Patience.
+He then flees, taking Mary as his hostage.
+They flee across the moor on horses to try to reach a ship to sail to Spain.
+Meanwhile Squire Bassat and Jem lead a search party to rescue Mary.
+Eventually Jem gets close enough to shoot the vicar.

-Mary has an offer to work as a servant for the Bassats and their two children, but instead plans to return to Helford.
-On the day of her return home, at the beginning of January, as she drives a cart on the moor, she comes across Jem, leading a cart with all of his possessions, headed in the opposite direction.
-After some discussion, Mary decides to abandon her plans to return to Helford to go with Jem out of Cornwall.
+Mary has an offer to work as a servant for the Bassats and their two children, but instead plans to return to Helford, her childhood home.
+As she walks in the moors, making plans to return to Helford, she comes across Jem, leading a cart with all of his possessions, headed in the opposite direction.
+After some discussion with Jem, Mary decides to abandon her plans to return to Helford and agrees to leave Cornwall with him.